Best Mirror for a Road Bike

 As it is non-adjustable, once you get it set in the correct position and secure it, it will never move.
 Then it’s just a matter of glancing down to see behind you.

 The mirror is made of convex glass, and the optical quality is superb.
 There is no fuzziness or distortion that sometimes occurs with plastic mirrors.

-Once you set the mirror in a position where you can just see the outside of your thigh in the far right of the mirror, you will be able to see perfectly behind you.
+If you installed and positioned the mirror well, the view should look like this whenever you glance down at it.
 This is an actual photo I took while stopped, but it would look just like this when you are riding.

 The mirror weighs 60g (0.13 pounds).
-This is about 20g (0.7 ounces) more than some plastic bar end mirrors that are adjustable, but its superior optical quality, slightly smaller size for greater stealthiness, and never moving out of place—even when you lean that side of the handlebars against a wall—wins out in my book.
+This is about 20g (0.7 ounces) more than some plastic bar end mirrors that are adjustable, but its glass construction and resultant superior optical quality, slightly smaller size for greater stealthiness, and never moving out of place—even when you lean that side of the handlebars against a wall—wins out in my book.

-is the best cycling mirror option available—at least the best I’ve tried and/or researched.
+In conclusion, the Italian Road Bike Mirror (eBay affiliate link) is the best cycling mirror option I’ve tried or researched.
 I think it is even better than the aforementioned Reevu helmet rear-view mirror, which worked great but sometimes caused me to have to strain my neck upwards while riding the drops or aero bars in order for my vision of the road to not be obscured by the helmet visor.